A handmade Christmas elf is gifted with every order 🎄🎁

 Nature Lovers

 Originally, kuksa were used by the Sami as a personal container.
-They could be used for drinking, eating, and even berry picking.
-This multifunctional cup had to be durable and strong to meet all the needs of its owner.
+They could be used for drinking, eating, and even for berry picking.
+This multifunctional cup therefore had to be durable and sturdy to meet all of its owner's needs.

 Kuksa are part of Duodji, a Sami craft that focuses on creating functional and useful everyday objects.
-We are talking about the creation of cups, knives or even bags to collect food.
+This includes making cups, knives, or even bags for gathering provisions.
 These everyday objects are not the same for men and women.
 The objects for women are made from reindeer skin and wood while those for men are made from reindeer antler and wood.

 peuple sami